sparkflows/sparkflows-docs/docs/installation/security/user-group-roles-permissions.rst

 Users
 -----

 Fire Insights supports multiple users.
-Each user can belong to multiple groups and also have multiple roles.
+Each user can belong to multiple groups and have multiple roles.

 .. figure:: ../../_assets/security/user_list.PNG
    :alt: security